PietroZamberlan/ClosedLoopProject/docs/TCP.md

 # Document for tracking TCP protocol progres and missing features

+For a general list of tasks and progress, see the [TODO.md](../TODO.md) file.

 For now the TCP protocol on the windows machine can:

 Receive packets from a zmq.PUSH server, sent by the Windows machine.